 Students enrolled full-time in the College of Natural Sciences and Mathematics are eligible for the following scholarships.

-Awards in the amount of $500 each will be given for academic year 2016-17, one each for students moving into their sophomore, junior, and senior years.
-The Dean’s scholarships will be awarded to an outstanding science major, enrolled full-time in the College of Natural Sciences and Mathematics with a cumulative grade point average of 3.25 or higher.
+Awards in the amount of $500 are given, one each for students moving into their sophomore, junior, and senior years.
+The Dean’s scholarships will be awarded to an outstanding science major enrolled full-time in the College of Natural Sciences and Mathematics with a cumulative grade point average of 3.25 or higher.
 Financial need as well as academic performance will be factored into the selection process.

-Awards will be given for AY 2016-17 to support undergraduate research and presentation of such research projects, results, or finding at academic or professional symposia or conferences.
+Awards are given to support undergraduate research and presentation of such research projects, results, or finding at academic or professional symposia or conferences.
 Funds may be used to support expense of research supplies, fees, or other research-related expenses, presentation materials, travel expenses, or other expenses related to making presentations.
-Application must include: a brief description of the research project written by the applicant, and a letter of support from the faculty member supervising the student's research project.
+Application must include: a brief description of the research project written by the applicant, a listing of expenses associated with the project, and a letter of support from the faculty member supervising the student's research project.

 Fraud, Waste, and Abuse Hotline